Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychVRHMD.md

 to call this function twice, once for each of the two renderpasses, at the
 beginning of each renderpass.

-Note: The 'GetEyePose' function may not be implemented in a meaningful/beneficial
+Note: The 'GetEyePose' function is not implemented in a meaningful/beneficial
-way for all supported types of HMD.
+way for modern supported types of HMD.
 This means that while the function will work
-on all supported [HMDs](HMDs), there may not be any benefit of using it in terms of
+on all supported [HMDs](HMDs), there will not be any benefit on most [HMDs](HMDs) of using it in
-performance or quality of the VR experience, because the underlying driver may
+terms of performance or quality of the VR experience, because the underlying driver may
 only emulate / fake the results for compatibility.
-Currently only the driver for
+Currently only the original driver
-the Oculus VR Rift DK1 and DK2 supports this function in a way that will improve
+for the Oculus VR Rift DK1 and Rift DK2 supports this function in a way that could
-the VR experience, the status for future Oculus [HMDs](HMDs), or [HMDs](HMDs) from other vendors
+improve the VR experience, none of the other drivers does, not even the modern driver
-is currently unknown.
+for recent Oculus [HMDs](HMDs).
 The info struct returned by [PsychVRHMD](PsychVRHMD)('GetInfo') will return
 info.separateEyePosesSupported == 1 if there is a benefit to be expected from use
 of this function, or info.separateEyePosesSupported == 0 if no benefit is expected
 and simply using the data from [PsychVRHMD](PsychVRHMD)('PrepareRender') will provide results with